DavidTorres-sys/sitas-checkin-backend/README.md

     - SID: free (or the name of your pluggable database)
     - Username: system or sys
     - Password: password (or the password you specified in the environment variables)

+6. Run the database script to create the tables and insert some data(you can use SQL Developer).

-6. Once the application is running, you can access the Swagger UI at
+7. Once the application is running, you can access the Swagger UI at

    - [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
 ## Customization